Psynicolas/psynicolas.github.io/README.md

 * **Self-Efficacy Theory:** Highlighting the belief in one's capacity to succeed in specific situations.
 * **Motivation Theory:** Exploring what drives learners and sustains their engagement.
 * **Andragogy:** Principles tailored for adult learning and development.
-* 🗣**Critical Pedagogy:** Encouraging learners to challenge and transform oppressive structures.
+* **Critical Pedagogy:** Encouraging learners to challenge and transform oppressive structures.

 ---